SHE: Stepwise Hybrid Examination Reinforcement Learning Framework for E-commerce Search Relevance: SHE: A Stepwise Hybrid Examination RL Framework

-In this section, we introduce the Stepwise Hybrid Examination RL Framework (TaoSR-SHE).
+In this section, we introduce the Stepwise Hybrid Examination RL Framework (SHE).
 We detail its core components: data selection strategies (Section~\ref{sec:data_selection}), the training paradigm (Section~\ref{sec:training_paradigm}), and the model architecture and reward design (Section~\ref{sec:model_reward}).